DelNov/T-Flows/readme.md

 ./Generate < generate.scr
 ```
 it will create the ```.cfn```, ```.dim```, as well as a few files in ```.vtu```
 format which you can use to visualise the grids you just created.
-Please
-observe that files with extension ```.1d``` are also created.
-Since the channel
-flow is essentially a one-dimensional problem, _Generate_ creates this file
-with node coordinates in singe non-homogenous direction (_z_ in this case).
-The ```.1d``` file is used in user functions explained below.

 > **_Note:_** Although _Generate_ was quite useful in the early stages of
 development of T-Flows, and although it has some nice features like local grid